simonpl/quiz_beamer/README.md

     * Sorting questions, where multiple items are to be sorted by the players.
     * Actions, only the task will appear.

-1. Copy the files `quiz.php` and `settings.php.dist` and the folders `bootstrap` and `lang` with its contents to a direcory that can be accessed by your webserver.
+1. Copy the files `quiz.php`, `functions.php` and `settings.php.dist` and the folders `bootstrap` and `lang` with its contents to a direcory that can be accessed by your webserver.

 2. Rename `settings.php.dist` to `settings.php`.